DEVOTIONALS

 He is – He is God.

-Do you want to flourish and feel as if you are in God’s house?
-Do you
+– Do I want to flourish and feel as if I am in God’s house?

-Turn your eyes away from the things of this
+Turn our eyes away from the things of this

-world and put your trust in God’s unfailing love.
+world and put our trust in God’s unfailing love.

 The Psalmist ‘connected’ with God!
 How can we ‘connect’